 Evaluations of population-based TCOC approaches have yielded promising findings on the impact on avoidable health care utilization.
-For example, a recent evaluation of a value-based payment program with capitated payments for community pharmacies that offered enhanced clinical services found reduced TCOC for the beneficiaries with one or more chronic conditions and non-statistically significant reductions in hospital admissions and ED visits.83
+For example, a recent evaluation of a value-based payment program with capitated payments for community pharmacies that offered enhanced clinical services found reduced TCOC for the beneficiaries with one or more chronic conditions and non-statistically significant reductions in hospital admissions and ED visits.
+158

-A recent evaluation of the PCMH ProvenHealth Navigator (PHN) model which included a shared saving incentive payment based on quality outcomes found that the model was associated with a total reduction of 56 admissions per 1000 patients per year, 21 fewer admissions per 1000 patient per year, and an estimated cumulative total spending reduction of seven percent.84 Other literature shows evidence of the success of the PCMH program for reducing ED visits, utilization, and costs.^{85,86,87,88,89} One study showed that practices with PCMH status had reduced total Medicare payments, acute care payments, and emergency room visits for Medicare FFS beneficiaries.90
+A recent evaluation of the PCMH ProvenHealth Navigator (PHN) model which included a shared saving incentive payment based on quality outcomes found that the model was associated with a total reduction of 56 admissions per 1000 patients per year, 21 fewer admissions per 1000 patient per year, and an estimated cumulative total spending reduction of seven percent.
+159 Other literature shows evidence of the success of the PCMH program for reducing ED visits, utilization, and costs. ^{160,161,162,163,164} One study showed that practices with PCMH status had reduced total Medicare payments, acute care payments, and emergency room visits for Medicare FFS beneficiaries.
+165

 TCOC approaches are more likely to target beneficiaries with the potential for reducing expenditures and utilization.
 For example, Medicare FFS beneficiaries who met AHC eligibility criteria had higher total expenditures, inpatient admissions, ED visits, and unplanned readmissions than beneficiaries that did not meet the criteria.
 Early findings from the AHC model indicate some decreases in ED use, with beneficiaries in the intervention group having nine percent fewer ED visits than their control group counterparts.
+166

 An evaluation of a community-based oncology OCM participant (Cancer Care Specialists of Illinois) engaged in a risk-based relationship with New Century Health within the value-based model and leveraging clinical pathways revealed a 13.5 percent reduction in overall drug spending during a 15-month period (from October 2017 to January 2019).
-The evaluation identified important factors contributing to this decrease in spending including physician adherence rates, real-time identification of high-cost dugs and regimens, and a rapid desktop access to catalog of higher value alternative therapies.91
+The evaluation identified important factors contributing to this decrease in spending including physician adherence rates, real-time identification of high-cost dugs and regimens, and a rapid desktop access to catalog of higher value alternative therapies.
+167

-During the first years of CPC+, participating entities slightly reduced the rate of acute hospitalizations for Track 2, slightly reduced the rate of ED visits, and minimally slowed the growth of billable ambulatory primary care visits for Track 2.92 In 2019, 541 ACOs participating in the MSSP-a predecessor of NGACO and GPDC-generated \$1.19 billion in total net savings to Medicare with continued reductions in PAC spending, hospitalizations, and ED visits.93 definitive evidence of reduced health care utilization for adults in MMC, one study in children in Medicaid programs found that MMC decreased outpatient utilization.98 Additionally, an evaluation found that increased MMC in a county might be associated with an increase in the probability of an ED visit.99 Finally, another study found that Medicaid Pay for Performance (P4P) programs in Minnesota and Alabama had success in reducing hospitalizations.100
+During the first years of CPC+, participating entities slightly reduced the rate of acute hospitalizations for Track 2, slightly reduced the rate of ED visits, and minimally slowed the growth of billable ambulatory primary care visits for Track 2.
+168 In 2019, 541 ACOs participating in the MSSP-a predecessor of NGACO and GPDC-generated \$1.19 billion in total net savings to Medicare with continued reductions in PAC spending, hospitalizations, and ED visits.
+169

-Medicaid managed care (MMC) delivers Medicaid health benefits and additional services to nearly twothirds of Medicaid beneficiaries through contracts with Medicaid agencies and MCOs with PBPM capitation payments.
-Through contracting with different MCOs to deliver Medicaid health services, states can reduce Medicaid program costs and more effectively manage the utilization of health services.94
+Medicaid managed care (MMC) delivers Medicaid health benefits and additional services to nearly two-thirds of Medicaid beneficiaries through contracts with Medicaid agencies and MCOs with PBPM capitation payments.
+Through contracting with different MCOs to deliver Medicaid health services, states can reduce Medicaid program costs and more effectively manage the utilization of health services.
+170

-Medicaid provides the main source of financing for long-term care services, and risk-based managed care continues to grow as states expand their MCO contracting.95 Recently, studies have examined the impact of MMC on cost, quality, and access and noted varying findings from states.^{96,97} While there is no
+Medicaid provides the main source of financing for long-term care services, and risk-based managed care continues to grow as states expand their MCO contracting.
+Recently, studies have examined the impact of MMC on cost, quality, and access and noted varying findings from states.
+While there is no definitive evidence of reduced health care utilization for adults in MMC, one study in children in